 Hello.
 Here you'll find my original compositions.
 You can hear each piece by clicking on "listen" and see the score by clicking on "see."
 Except as noted, these pieces were written using Finale on a Dell laptop parked next to my 1907 Baldwin upright.
 (No MIDI interface on that!)
-Most of what you hear are computer approximations using synthesized instruments.
+Most of what you hear are computer approximations using synthesized or sampled instruments.
 Some pieces are played back using Finale 2010 with Garritan Instruments and converted to .mp3 through Audacity.
 The intent is so you'll hear "sort of" what they might sound like when performed by live musicians.
 But there's no substitute for real people playing real instruments, so let me know if your group would like to play any of these tunes.
-Many are suitable for youth ensembles.
-Contact me at email@example.com for the individual parts at no charge.
+Contact me for the individual parts at no charge.
+You're free to print and play any of my music, but if you do I'd love to hear about it.
 Thanks for visiting.

 Acylindrical Helix (flute, oboe, bassoon, clarinet, trumpet, horn, timpani, strings - 5'14") "listen" "see" A helix has a constant angle to the horizontal.
 "Acylindrical" indicates it has no fixed center axis.
 This piece resolves to a-minor throughout (analogous to the constant angle) but it has time, tempo, and instrument variance (analogous to no fixed center).